godwinBime/MSCapStone/LoginPage/app/README.md

 The current OTP code has to expire before a new one is sent.
 The user gets a counter on the screen telling them how much time is left before a new OTP is resent if they click the resend button.

+- NOTE
+When the user clicks the back button continuously and arrives the login page, the user automatically gets logged out of the app.
+There the backstack gets emptied in case there are still some screens available in the navigation stack.